 3. National Review.
-Following the field review, a National Review Panel will be convened with subject matter experts drawn from the USCG, TSA, G&T, CBP, the DHS Office of Infrastructure Protection, the DHS Domestic Nuclear Detection Office and the U.S. Department of Transportation's MARAD.
+Following the field review, a National Review Panel will be convened with subject matter experts drawn from the USCG, TSA, FEMA, CBP, the DHS Office of Infrastructure Protection, the DHS Domestic Nuclear Detection Office and the US Department of Transportation's Maritime Administration (MARAD).
 The purpose of the National Review is to identify a final, prioritized list of projects for funding.

-The National Review Panel will conduct an initial review of the prioritized project listings for each port area submitted by the USCG COTP to ensure that the proposed projects will accomplish intended risk mitigation goals.
+The National Review Panel will conduct an initial review of the prioritized project listings for each port area submitted by the USCG's COTP to ensure that the proposed projects will accomplish intended risk mitigation goals.
 The National Review Panel will validate the Field Review COTP Project Priority List and provide a master list of prioritized projects by port area.

-A risk-based algorithm will then be applied to the National Review Panel's validated, prioritized list for each Tier II-IV port area.
+A risk-based algorithm will then be applied to the National Review Panel's validated, prioritized list for each port area in Groups III and All Other Port Areas.
 The algorithm considers the following factors to produce a comprehensive national priority ranking of port security proposals: